 What Are Work From Home Scams?

-Home-based positions can be used as vehicles to carry out scams.
+But home-based positions can be used as vehicles to carry out scams.
 Phony employers pretend to have positions available that allow job seekers to work remotely.
 Instead, job seekers are tasked with facilitating questionable acts that are often illegal.

 What Is the Risk to You?

 Some people may be willing to “try” a work from home position that seems faulty just because they do not think there will be any real risks posed to them.
 However, taking this approach may end poorly.
 Work from home scams have several risks to you, including long-term financial losses.
-In addition, a scammer seeking to make large purchases on your dime might advertise a work from home position and require you to send your credit card information, which may lead to severely damaged credit.
+A scammer seeking to make large purchases on your dime might advertise a work from home position and require you to send your credit card information, which may lead to severely damaged credit.

 How to Spot Them